 2. The HRPP staff reviews the study to confirm eligibility and generates an acknowledgement letter allowing the UCSF PI to rely.
 The PI should provide this letter to the private IRB.

 3. Submit a Study Closeout Report to the UCSF IRB when the study is closed with the private IRB.

 - Only one submission to the UCSF IRB is necessary.
 Once eligibility has been confirmed, all future submissions and reporting are between the PI and the private IRB.

 - The private IRB will not review until HRPP confirms eligibility.

 - The consent forms submitted to the private IRB must follow the UCSF consent templates.
+You can also use the following checklist as a guide: Consent Form Checklist for Using a Non-UCSF Consent Form.
 The private IRB is responsible for ensuring consistency with that template.

 - The study team will not receive continuing review reminders from the HRPP; however, the private IRB will email reminders.

 Conflicts of Interest: HRPP will forward COIAC findings and management plans, if any, to the private IRB.
 The private IRB has final say on management plan for research they oversee.
 The management plan may require a modification to the study.

 Radiation Safety Committee: Radiation Safety may require specific consent form wording.
 This may require a modification to the study.

 Other committees, departments and personnel: They will continue to have their own review requirements.